top of page

 Potential risk of electrocution from high voltage battery, cables & components

-Electrocution risk from high voltage (HV) - extrication
+Electrocution risk from DC HV - extrication

 No risk